Lucius D. Clay Kaserne

-Lucius D. Clay Kaserne (Flugplatz Wiesbaden-Erbenheim) (IATA: WIE, ICAO: ETOU), commonly known as Clay Kaserne, is an installation of the United States Army in Hesse, Germany.
-The kaserne is located within Wiesbaden-Erbenheim.
-Named for General Lucius D. Clay, it is the home of the Army's 2d Theater Signal Brigade, 66th Military Intelligence Brigade and is the headquarters of the U.S. Army Europe (USAREUR).
+The Lucius D. Clay Kaserne (Flugplatz Wiesbaden-Erbenheim) (IATA: WIE, ICAO: ETOU), commonly known as Clay Kaserne, formerly known as Wiesbaden Air Base and later as Wiesbaden Army Airfield, is an installation of the United States Army in Hesse, Germany.
+The kaserne is located within the boroughs Wiesbaden-Erbenheim and Wiesbaden-Delkenheim.
+Named for General Lucius D. Clay, it is the home of the Army's 2d Theater Signal Brigade, 66th Military Intelligence Brigade and is the headquarters of the U.S. Army Europe and Africa (USAREUR-AF).

-The USAREUR oversees the 7th Army Training Command, 10th Army Air & Missile Defense Command and 21st Theater Sustainment Command.
-Clay Kaserne also maintains an airfield.
+USAREUR-AF oversees V Corps, Security Assistance Group-Ukraine, the 7th Army Training Command, 10th Army Air & Missile Defense Command and 21st Theater Sustainment Command.
+Clay Kaserne also maintains an airfield, facilitated by 1-214th Aviation.

 History

 Origins

 The land on which present-day Clay Kaserne now stands was originally built in 1910 as a race track for horses.
 In 1929, the race track was converted into a regional airport.
 The Luftwaffe took over operations in 1936.
 One unit stationed at the airfield was Jagdgruppe 50, a fighter group of Messerschmitt Bf 109s.

 World War II

 On August 17, 1943, Jagdgruppe 50 intercepted American bombers taking part in the ill-fated Regensburg Strike targeting the Messerschmitt factory in Regensburg and the ball bearing plants in Schweinfurt.
 Alfred Grislawski, a German fighter ace, took part.
 The field was captured when the 80th U.S. Infantry Division took Wiesbaden on 28 March 1945.
 Subsequently, the United States Army Air Forces gave the base the temporary designation "Y-80."